 LHA will not be calculated on the number of rooms in the property or the amount of rent you are charged.

-You can calculate how many bedrooms you’re eligible for.
+You can calculate how many bedrooms you are eligible for at the Valuation Office Agency (VOA) website.

-LHA rates are updated annually each April, you can check your LHA entitlement by visiting the Valuation Office website.
+LHA rates are updated annually each April, you can check your LHA entitlement by visiting the VOA website.
 Checking your entitlement before you take on a tenancy will help you to decide if you can afford to live in that property.

 Single claimants under 35 years old and couples with no dependants who chose to live in shared accommodation qualify for the “shared” rate of LHA.